The 16 Best Personal Finance Podcasts to Listen To

 The Dave Ramsey Show

-"We're big fans of the new 'Function' podcast with Anil Dash," Danielski said.
-While not a traditional financial show, "it takes a closer look at personal finance apps—like Mint—and examines how they have changed the way people think about money."
+"We're big fans of the new Function podcast with Anil Dash," Danielski says.
+While not a traditional financial show, "it takes a closer look at personal finance apps — like Mint — and examines how they have changed the way people think about money."

 The best investing podcasts

 Stocks, mutual funds, bonds: It is, in fact, all much simpler than the jargon makes it seem.
 Whether you're a newbie or just trying to get a little more out of your portfolio, these investing podcasts will demystify the investing process for you.

 Hedge fund manager and best-selling author Phil Town and his daughter, Danielle Town, helm this podcast by diving deep into the topic of bigwigs and their investment strategies.
 Anyone who wants the inside line on how to make the stock market work for you, take note.

 The name says it all, more or less.
 In this podcast, investor hosts Preston Pysh and Stig Brodersen scan the numbers and dig through the practices of top investors like Warren Buffett and Ray Dalio, then they teach you how to do likewise — even if it's on a (much) smaller scale.

 The top podcasts about passive income and entrepreneurship

 Building your own successful business is much, much harder than it looks, but when done well and with the right know-how, it can supply revenue streams you never thought possible.
 These are the best podcasts for entrepreneurs or those looking to earn some passive income on the side.